garrettgredell45/web_dev_recent/project_1/README.md

 ## Garrett Gredell

-**bold text hopefully**
+**bold text**

-*slightly slanted text aka Italics (hopefully)*
+*slightly slanted text aka Italics*

 Things I like:
-1. not coding
+1. Running
-2. playing outside
+2. playing music!

 Things I don't like:

 - Tuna

-- coding without wearing matrix clothing
+- waking up super early

-`wtf is a code block?`
+`what is a code block?`
-did I do it right??
+did I do it right?!

 ---
-here is a link to something cool I guess
+here is a link to my favorite animal

 [hope you like english bulldogs](https://www.youtube.com/watch?v=nyZk6CGdfhM&t=383s)

 ![image](./images/screenshot_of_directory.jpg)

-Honestly this has been one of the most difficult first assignments for any class.
-Probably because I have no experience with coding.
-Its gonna be a journey, but I like journeys... usually.
+Web Dev is a seemingly complicated task, but with practice and a lot of help it can become second nature pretty quickly.
+This is my second go at this class and so far it is much easier than before and I feel like I have a better understanding and appreciation for the web dev craft.
+Thanks Justine!